kubernetes-analysis/kubernetes-analysis/blog.md

 our hyperparameters.
 Those parameters have to be optimized in a dedicated step after the machine learning model has been built.
 This step is called hyperparameter tuning and basically means that we train multiple times with different parameters and compare the accuracy of the model.
-Afterwards we choose the parameters with the best accuracy.
+Afterwards, we choose the parameters with the best accuracy.

 [60]: https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html
 [61]: https://en.wikipedia.org/wiki/Bag-of-words_model

-During the training the vectorizer will produce a `data/features.json` which contains the whole vocabulary.
+During the training, the vectorizer will produce a `data/features.json` which contains the whole vocabulary.
 This gives us a good understanding of how such a vocabulary may look like: